empiricaly/docsv2/overview/concepts.md

 A Game Lobby is where the players wait for other players to arrive, and until the game starts.

 ### Lobby Config

+{% hint style="danger" %}
+We are currently updating documentation for Empirica v2. _**This section's**_ information here is incorrect.
+Lobby timeouts are not yet available in v2.
+{% endhint %}

 The Game Lobby is configured by lobby configs for common scenarios.
 It contains a timer duration for the lobby, and handles the behavior of the app in case of timeouts.
 Such as whether it should try again or cancel the game once the timer runs out.